hnakamur/rustc-deb/src/doc/trpl/testing.md

 It works!

-The current convention is to use the `test` module to hold your "unit"-style tests.
+The current convention is to use the `test` module to hold your "unit-style" tests.
 Anything that just tests one small bit of functionality makes sense to go here.
-But what about "integration"-style tests instead?
+But what about "integration-style" tests instead?
 For that, we have the `tests` directory

 # The `tests` directory